-Implementation will involve a complex and interrelated set of near-term City actions that will require further deliberation by City Boards and Commissions, the City Council and the public.
-In the longer term, implementing this Plan will require a combination of private redevelopment and public improvements and a commitment to the recommended vision.
+Implementation will involve a complex and interrelated set of near term city actions that will require further deliberation by City Boards and Commissions, the City Council and the public.
+In the longer term, implementing the plan will require a combination of private redevelopment and public improvements, and a commitment to the recommended vision.